cloudnull/chef-lxc-openstack/README.rst

 kvm prior to running the ``build-ova.sh`` script.

+This script **ONLY** supports the Host Operating System Ubuntu 12.04 Precise Pangolin. **THIS DOES NOT WORK ON RHEL-ish SYSTEMS**.
+If the you request RHEL-ish support I will be happy to begin looking into how to extend the present build scripts for RHEL-ish support.
+For now, if you would like to have a similar like system please use the "https://github.com/cloudnull/rcbops_allinone_inone" script as Ubuntu and RHEL-ish operating systems are fully supported using that script.

 At no time should you run this for a production setup.
 This was built ONLY for test / development purposes.